Commencement Information for Graduating Students

 A woman who is married prior to the conferral of her degree may opt to use either her maiden or married last name.
 Example: first, middle, maiden OR first, middle, maiden and/or married.

 Each prospective graduate will receive a Graduation Status indicating the completion or anticipated completion of degree requirements.
-Prospective graduates finishing in December and/or not in residence during the spring semester will receive one in November and an updated copy in March.
+Prospective graduates finishing in December will receive one in November and an updated copy in March.
 All prospective graduates finishing in May or August will receive a copy in March.

 All students who are completing a degree and are candidates for graduation will be charged a graduation fee.
 This fee covers the cost of the diploma, the rental of academic regalia and administrative costs, and is payable in full whether the candidate receives the degree in person or in absentia.
 Diplomas are ordered from the engraver for December in October, for May in February, and for August in June.
 If a student’s plans for graduation are canceled or changed after the diploma has been ordered, the student will be charged a diploma reorder fee.